 How do I pay for my visit?
 Do you accept credit cards?

 If we haven’t discussed that over the phone with you before the visit, it will be covered during the beginning of the first session.
 You will fill out paperwork giving consent for treatment, and I will take the information from your health insurance card.
-Please provide a copy front and back of your insurance card on one side of an 8.5 x 11 paper.
 Payment is due at the beginning of each session.
 I accept credit cards using credit card processing through Square Register.
+I can also invoice you through Square Invoices for those needing to pay with an HSA or FSA card.
 We do not allow our clients to get behind on payment more than one session.
+I have made the decision to not keep your credit card information on file through the app, for your protection.

 Introducing: Square Cash https://square.com/cash.
 Load the app on your smartphone, and pay for your copays or full session, bank to bank, with no service fees (I like this!).